 My fellow men, you’ll love this.
 According to a study by Georgia State University, having sex raises T levels as well.
 Unfortunately, this doesn’t apply to me yet…but for everyone else, go grab the leading ladies in your lives and get extra frisky in the sheets…or where ever you prefer, I don’t judge.
 Just don’t forget to be romantic.

-So, even though it’s impact may not be as ground breaking as the hype lead you to believe, testosterone is very important component in our health and fitness goals.
-In raising and maintaining testosterone levels, not only can we achieve an awesome physique, we can also achieve an awesome well-being as well as a positive outlook on life.
-Have you tried any of the methods above to improve your T levels?
-Have tried something wasn’t listed here?
-If there are other methods that you’ve tried that you think I might be interested in, drop a comment below and let me know.
+Testosterone is a very important component in our health and fitness goals.
+In raising and maintaining testosterone levels, we achieve an awesome physique, an awesome well-being and a positive outlook on life.
+Have you tried any of the methods above to naturally increase your testosterone levels?
+What about another method?
+Drop a comment below and let me know.